SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/additional-configurations-reference.md

 ```

 :::important
-Using the clobber flag as true deletes (clobbers) any existing collector with the same collector name/hostname, so make sure that is what you want to do.
+Setting the clobber flag to `true` deletes (clobbers) any existing collector with the same collector name/hostname, so make sure that is what you want to do.
 Clobber is effective only before the new collector has been registered (activated) with Sumo Logic.
 :::

 ## Custom Configuration